GerHobbelt/qiqqa_tooling_devtree_snapshots/Qiqqa/MuPDF/docs/src/language-bindings.rst

 [Note that this is only for changes to the generation of the C++/Python/C# APIs; changes to the main MuPDF API are not detailed here.]

+* **2023-11-16**:

+    * Fixed debug builds on Windows.
+    * Fixed 32-bit builds on Windows.
+    * Fixed cross-build to arm64 on MacOS.
+    * Fixed unsafe custom fz_search_page2().
+    * Added custom fz_highlight_selection2().
+    * Added debug diagnostics to Director `use_virtual_*()` methods.
+    * Various fixes for Pyodide builds.
+    * Use version numbers in names of shared libraries.
+    * Added custom wrapping of struct pdf_clean_options.
+    * Use $CXX if defined when building bindings (not Windows).

+* **2023-07-13**:

+  * Improved generation of extra/customised functions and methods.

+    Instead of adding custom C++/Python/C# code, we instead inject new C++ functions as though they were part of the MuPDF C API when parsing MuPDF C headers.
+Thus customised functions are automatically wrapped and available as low-level functions, class-aware functions and class methods.

 * **2023-05-02**: